swaptacular/swpt_accounts/README.md

   instance that is used for brokering Swaptacular Messaging Protocol messages, but it can also be a different one.
-For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close as possible to the database.
+For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close to the database as possible .

 Configuration
 -------------

-The behavior of the service can be tuned with environment variables.
-Here are the most important settings with some example values:
+The behavior of the running container can be tuned with environment variables.
+Here are the most important settings with example values:

 ```shell
 # The specified number of processes ("$WEBSERVER_PROCESSES") will be